polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

         -   SAP HANA System Replication in asynchronous replication mode

+        -   File robocopy from the production SAP ASCS instance to a single, low-end Azure VM serving the role of the SAP ASCS DR instance

-3. Do I have to pay for virtual machines when they are stopped?
+1. Do I have to pay for virtual machines when they are stopped?

     -   Azure VM must be in the stopped (deallocated) state in order to avoid compute charges.
-If the VM is stopped it will continue to incur charges.
+If the VM is stopped (but not deallocated), it will continue to incur compute charges.

     -   Deallocating does not mean deleting the VM as it still exists in storage.

     -   You will still incur storage charge even if the VM is deallocated.

-4. Can I automate the shutdown of virtual machines at periodic times of day?
+1. Can I automate the shutdown of virtual machines at periodic times of day?

     -   Yes, this functionality is available directly from the Azure portal.
-Alternatively, you can use Azure Automation runbooks or custom Azure PowerShell and Azure CLI scripts to stop and deallocate any instance.
+Alternatively, you can use the **Start/Stop VMs during off-hours** Azure Automation solution, custom Azure Automation runbooks, or custom Azure PowerShell and Azure CLI scripts to stop and deallocate any instance.

-    -   The same tools can be used to start the instance on a scheduled time.
+    -   The same approach can be used to start the instance on a scheduled time.

     -   Note that the built-in platform auto-shutdown functionality does not provide the draining functionality of application servers, so it is important to verify that these servers do not have any active tasks before initiating shutdown.
 This can be implemented by using Azure Automation or Azure functions.